glangsto/hi4pi/README.md

 These notebooks use an image from the HI4PI collaboration that can be downloaded.

-1. HI4PI-WGET - First download the
+1. HI4PI-WGET - First download the image.
+Note where the file is located.
-image.
 2. HI4PI-UPGRADE - Optionally you may need to install/upgrade some Astropy code.
-3. HI4PI-READ - First just read and display the data.
+3. HI4PI-READ - Just read and display the data.
 4. HI4PI-Smooth - Read the data and start processsing the observations.
 First we smooth the image to more closely match observations with horn Radio Telescopes.